Is G.S.T. payable on Whistler Real Estate?

 When do I need a GST number?

 The threshold earnings to be a recognized commercial operation is $30,000 gross revenue.
-Earning that amount enacts the requirement for a GST number because you are now running a commercial operation.
+Earning that amount enacts the requirement for a GST number.

 When you apply for a GST number, you are collecting the GST from each transaction and submitting it to the Canada Revenue Agency.
 The application will ask if you want to file the GST on each transaction monthly, quarterly, or annually.
 If you are unsure, then ask the rental management company that you are planning to work with.
 They may offer the service of taking on that task for you.